lorin/ansiblebook/README.md

-# Ansible: Up and Running code samples
+# Ansible: Up and Running (2nd edition) code samples

 This repository contains code samples from [Ansible: Up and Running](http://ansiblebook.com), organized by book chapter.